bergerache/Appointment_NoShow/README.md

 #### A person makes a doctor appointment, receives all the instructions and doesn't show up.
 #### Is it feasible to predict this behaviour?

+#### For a better view of the notebook: https://nbviewer.org/github/bergerache/Appointment_NoShow/blob/main/Appointment_NoShow.ipynb

 The data contains 110,527 medical appointments with 14 features:
 - Patient ID
 - Appointment ID